Skip to main content

 Thanks to WoCo, established in 2014 by conductor Alice Farnham, more than 500 women conductors have had the chance to grow their skills, experience, and connections – putting them on the path to better opportunities.

-In 2021, a new partnership between The Glasshouse, Royal Northern Sinfonia and the Royal Philharmonic Society (RPS) brought the next big female conducting talents from the UK and Ireland to the North East.
+A new partnership in 2021 between The Glasshouse, Royal Northern Sinfonia and the Royal Philharmonic Society (RPS) brought the next big female conducting talents from the UK and Ireland to the North East.

 Starting with a two-day pilot at The Glasshouse, a cohort of seven brilliant women, Constança Simas, Charlotte Corderoy, Lada Valesova, Helen Harrison, Hannah von Wiehler, Rita Castro Blanco and Tess Jackson, stepped up to the podium for WoCo.